ywcheong/prepare/README.md

 Prepare a copy-and-paste-ready LLM prompt for directories.

 ## Installation
-To install, run the following.
+To install, run the following:
 ```bash
 sudo ./install-prepare
 ```

-To uninstall, run the following.
+To uninstall, run the following:
 ```bash
 sudo ./uninstall-prepare
 ```

-If you want to explicitly set or change what python executable that this program would use, for example `python3.11`, run the following.
+If you want to explicitly set or change the Python executable that this program uses (ex: `python3.11`), run:
 ```bash
 sudo ./install-prepare python3.11
 ```